Whole Farm > Leasing > Cash Leases

 Normally, whole farm rental rates are lower than cropland rental rates because the land that is not cropped is often of lower productivity or not used.
 Exceptions are building sites and grain storage facilities.

 Several methods for computing cropland rental rates are outlined below.
 A separate rental rate should be used for pasture, storage, and livestock facilities.
 All of the rental items can be included in the same lease agreement.

 Approaches for Determining a Rental Rate

 Determining a fair rate is not easy.
 Cash rents are likely to be too low during periods of rising prices and high yields and too high during periods of declining prices and low yields.
-Rates often reflect the results of the past few years more than the upcoming year.
+Rates often reflect conditions over the past few years more than over the upcoming year.

 Estimating a cash rental rate for cropland can be based on: